Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Discussion

-Within-individual approaches are steadily increasing in popularity due to the availability of small data and idiographic measurements.
-It is exciting to be able to contribute to the rigorous causal analysis of such personally meaningful data.
+Within-individual approaches are increasing in popularity thanks to the growing availability of small data and idiographic measurements.
+Most recently, these include \lq\lq genetically individualized n-of-1 trials" for treating people with rare conditions and diseases \cite{2015_schork, 2024-augustine-etal}.

+This larger field of quantitative idiographic approaches beyond just n-of-1 and single-case designs is what author EJD calls \lq\lq esametry" \cite{2024-daza}, derived from \lq\lq isa" (pronounced \lq\lq ee-SA"), the Tagalog Filipino word for \lq\lq one".
+Econometrics, psychometrics, and biostatistics are the respective applications of statistics to economics, psychological measurement, and clinical trials and population health.
+Likewise, esametry (or esametrics) is the application of statistics to a single person, individual, or unit.

+Statistics seeks to understand and shape populations.
+Esametry seeks to understand and shape ourselves.
+History now calls on statisticians and data scientists to apply their formidable quantitative and computational skills to the rigorous esametric analysis of such personally meaningful data.
+It's about time.